yeshenpy/Awesome-Evolutionary-Reinforcement-Learning/README.md

 # ![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)  Awesome-Evolutionary-Reinforcement-Learning

-I apologize for any inconvenience caused.
-Due to the recent high workload, there might be a delay of one or two days in updating the papers before 12 June 2023.

 A list of recent papers regarding the combining Evolutionary Algorithms and Reinforcement Learning.
 They are sorted by time to see the recent papers first.
 I will renew the recent papers and add notes to these papers.

+**Update 09 June**: I apologize for any inconvenience caused.
+Due to the recent high workload, there might be a delay of one or two days in updating the papers before 12 June 2023.

 **I will update other related papers and codes before 10 June 2023, including more papers about Policy Optimization, Quality-Diversity EA + RL , Meta EA + RL, Transfer EA + RL ...**